OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Magic Weapons***.
 The pit fiend's weapon attacks are magical.

 ***Innate Spellcasting***.
 The pit fiend's spellcasting ability is Charisma (spell save DC 21).
-The pit fiend can innately cast the following spells, requiring no material components:
+The pit fiend can innately cast the following spells, requiring no material **Components:**

-At will: *detect magic, fireball*
+At will: detect magic, fireball

-3/day each: *hold monster, wall of fire*
+3/day each: hold monster, wall of fire

 ###### Actions